vaishnavirj7/llm_tokenization/README.md

+# LLM Tokenization
-# Loading a pretrained model and tokenizer using HuggingFace.
+### Loading a pretrained model and tokenizer using HuggingFace, tokenizing the input and decoding the tokenized output.